 These are just examples, I’m sure you can think of others.

 What does Grammarly cost?

 There are two levels, namely the free and the premium.
 The free is exactly that.
 They don’t require any form of payment and you can use the free version as long as you like.

 The premium does have extra functionality, such as a plagiarism detector and vocabulary enhancer.
 These can be useful for academics and/or teachers checking for copy-and-paste cowboys.

 The premium version price depends on how often you want to pay.
 The table below shows the various options.

-Grammarly is an extremely useful tool and can be highly recommended.
+Grammarly is an extremely useful tool and I highly recommended it.

 The free version of Grammarly is definitely worth installing.
 The errors that it catches are going to help you a lot.
 Whether you upgrade to the full version or remain with the free version is a decision that only you can make.
 If you write a lot of text, you will probably want to upgrade.

-Do you use Grammarly, or have a question?
+Does Grammarly work for you?
+Do you have a question?
 Please use the comments box below.